 Download the Printable Stations of the Cross That Includes All Five Versions

 (Scroll a little farther to find out how to download only the minibook, which has both free and paid options for receiving)

-This includes all three of the formats mentioned in this post.
+This includes all five of the formats mentioned in this post.

 Download Only the Printable Stations of the Cross for Children MiniBook

 - Subscribe via email and receive it for free for personal or classroom use.
 (Please do so in the boxes below so that you will be emailed the files.
 If you’re already a subscriber, just pick the correct box and use the email address you already use for the mailing list.)

 - Purchase with the correct usage license for $1.50 for personal or classroom use or $3.00 for multiple classrooms/large group/whole school use (If you prefer to buy it on Teachers Pay Teachers, you can do so right here.)

 - If you receive it free with an email subscription and would then like to use it for multiple classrooms or a whole school, please use the “Help Support Real Life at Home” page and pick the $3.00 option (or more, if you want) for the usage upgrade.
 (Yes, this is all the honor system.
 Please be honest so that I can afford to keep making projects for the site.)